neuroquery/pubget/README.md

 This step is executed by the `nqdc_extract_data` command.

-It creates another directory that contains csv files, containing the text, metadata and coordinates extracted from all the articles.
+It creates another directory that contains CSV files, containing the text, metadata and coordinates extracted from all the articles.

 If we use the `--articles_with_coords_only` option, only articles in which